Everything You Need to Know About Insurance for Cameras and Photography Gear

 Purchasing extra coverage on homeowners or renters insurance

-However, the coverage is usually limited to specific reimbursement amounts and only in specific instances.
+However, the package is usually limited to specific reimbursement amounts and only in specific instances.
 If you own camera gear that is worth more than your reimbursement limits, you may want to add extra coverage.

-Photography and camera insurance
+Personal camera insurance

 Photography equipment insurance covers a wide variety of items including cameras, lighting equipment, lenses, tripods, filters, and accessories.
 Usually insurance designed exclusively for camera and photography equipment is purchased by professional photographers or photography businesses.
 However, it’s not limited to professionals.

-Photography equipment insurance provides worldwide coverage for loss, damage, and theft on location, in transit, in your vehicle and so forth with minimal deductibles for your photography gear.
+Camera gear insurance provides worldwide coverage for loss, damage, and theft on location, in transit, in your vehicle and so forth with minimal deductibles for your photography gear.
 Depending on the camera equipment insurance coverage, you can get replacement cost or actual cash value reimbursement.
 If you’re using your equipment as a professional photographer, you may be able to add liability coverage for your business, too.